 Learn about the education and licensing required to work as a nurse in an emergency room or another emergency care setting.
 Get more info about the job duties and certification options for these nursing professionals.
-Schools offering Nursing degrees can also be found in these popular choices.

 An emergency nurse is a registered nurse who evaluates and observes patients in need of emergency care.
 As an emergency nurse, you might work in the emergency room of a hospital or other medical care facility or aboard a medical helicopter or ambulance.
 You would monitor your patients' medical status, take their vital signs, and communicate with doctors and other nurses about conditions and treatments.
 You also might oversee interns, update patients' family members, and manage records and paperwork.

 You should expect your work environment to be hectic at times, and you might be required to work long hours.
 You also can expect to be around patients with contagious conditions.